st-techno/MarketMaker_Bitget/README.md

 # Copyright @ ST Technologies

-## Comprehensive, Production-Grade Python Market-Making system for BTC-USDT spot and futures on centralized order books like Bitget that includes:
+## Comprehensive Production-Grade Python Market-Making system for BTC-USDT spot and futures on centralized order books like Bitget that includes:

 Full rebalancing logic with position limits and inventory hedging